makinarocks/awesome-industrial-machine-datasets/data-explanation/APS System Failures/README.md

 Total_cost = Cost_1 * Num_Instances + Cost_2 * Num_Instances.

-#### Number of Instances:
+**Number of Instances:**

 The training set contains 60000 examples in total in which 59000 belong to the negative class and 1000 positive class.
 The test set contains 16000 examples.

-#### Number of Attributes: 171

-#### Attribute Information:
+**Attribute Information: **

 The attribute names of the data have been **anonymized** for proprietary reasons.
 It consists of both single numerical counters and histograms consisting of bins with different conditions.
 Typically the histograms have open-ended conditions at each end.
 For example if we measuring the ambient temperature 'T' then the histogram could be defined with 4 bins where:

 bin 1 collect values for temperature T < -20